junxit/us-congress-bills-113/bill.md

 ## § 2.
 Congressional gold medal

-- **(a)** *Award authorized* The President pro tempore of the Senate and the Speaker of the House of Representatives shall make appropriate arrangements for the award, on behalf of Congress, of a single gold medal of appropriate design in honor of President Shimon Peres.
+- **(a)** *Award authorized* The President pro tempore of the Senate and the Speaker of the House of Representatives shall make appropriate arrangements for the award, on behalf of Congress, of a single gold medal of appropriate design to President Shimon Peres.
 - **(b)** *Design and striking* For the purpose of the award referred to in subsection (a), the Secretary of the Treasury shall strike a gold medal with suitable emblems, devices, and inscriptions to be determined by the Secretary.

 ## § 3.
 Duplicate medals